 Regulation: Taking Control of the Cannabis Market

-Physician opponents of legalization have legitimate concerns about the potential consequences of underage use.
-But if national polls are correct, and wisdom prevails, then America is rapidly moving toward cannabis legalization for adults.
+U.S. physicians have legitimate concerns about the potential consequences of cannabis use, especially among minors.
+But if national polls are correct and wisdom prevails, then America is rapidly moving toward cannabis legalization for adults.

-Our approach to federal regulation should synthesize the perspectives of both advocates and opponents of legalization.
+Our approach to federal regulation should synthesize the best ideas of advocates and opponents of legalization.
 Building a new system from the ground up, we should incorporate the most successful aspects of laws controlling alcohol, tobacco and gambling.
-We can also learn from the four states — plus the District of Columbia — that have already fully legalized cannabis, and the 19 other states that have legalized medical marijuana.
+We can also learn from the eight states — plus the District of Columbia — that have already fully legalized cannabis, and the 20 other states that have legalized medical marijuana.

 America can achieve the essential goals of regulation through practical, common sense solutions: